ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Core Team Roles
 ===============

 The BitShares Core Team is a self-organizing agile-principled team focused on delivering regularly scheduled releases and ad hoc bug fixes for the BitShares Core software.
 The table below describes the target composition of the team at full utilization for budget purposes only.
 The actual number of contributors and roles may vary within each development cycle (described below).
 The team has discretion in allocating resources to meet the needs of each development cycle.
+A goal is to rapidly grow into and sustain a dedicated team approximating the composition below.

 * BitShares Core Team Budget: